-14.3 Combining multiple connection points into a single connection point
+14.3 Combining Multiple Connection Points into a Single Connection Point

-- (a) A person may make an electricity transfer access application to have multiple connection points supplying a single premise or adjacent premises of a single commercial or industrial complex combined into a single connection point, subject to clause 14.1, by notice to Western Power. - (b) The lodgement fee for a new connection point applies to an application made under clause 14.1. - (c) Where an applicant applies under clause 14.3(a), the applicant must demonstrate that the connection points are integral to a single business. - {For example, a supermarket acquiring adjacent premises to its existing premises with the intention of expanding its operation across these premises can combine the two exit points into a single exit point.} - (d) A retailer must have verifiable consent from its customer before making an electricity transfer application to change the configuration of a connection point. - (e) Western Power must determine, as a reasonable and prudent person, within 5 business days whether it will accept the application.
+- (a) A person may make an electricity transfer application to have multiple connection points supplying a single premise or adjacent premises of a single commercial or industrial complex combined into a single connection point, subject to clause 14.1, by notice to Western Power. - (b) The lodgement fee for a new connection point applies to an application made under clause 14.1. - (c) Where an applicant applies under clause 14.3(a), the applicant must demonstrate that the connection points are integral to a single business.

+{For example, a supermarket acquiring adjacent premises to its existing premises with the intention of expanding its operation across these premises can combine the two exit points into a single exit point.}

-- (f) If Western Power determines that it cannot accept the application under clause 14.3(e), then: - (i) Western Power must notify the applicant that it must submit, or procure that its controller submits, a connection application; and - (ii) the priority date of such connection application shall be determined: - (A) if a complete connection application is received by Western Power within 20 business days of the notice sent to the applicant under clause 14.3(f)(i), from the date Western Power received the electricity transfer application under clause 14.3(a); and - (B) otherwise, from the date Western Power received the complete connection application.
+- (d) Where an application is made under clause 14.3(a) by an applicant who is not the retailer in relation to a relevant connection point, the applicant must obtain the consent of the retailer. - (e) A retailer must have verifiable consent from its customer before making an electricity transfer application to change the configuration of a connection point. - (f) Western Power must determine, as a reasonable and prudent person, within 5 business days whether it will accept the application. - (g) If Western Power determines that it cannot accept the application under clause 14.3(f), then: - (i) Western Power must notify the applicant that it must submit, or procure that its controller submits, a connection application; and - (ii) the priority date of such connection application shall be determined:

+- (A) if a complete connection application is received by Western Power within 20 business days of the notice sent to the applicant under clause 14.3(g)(i), from the date Western Power received the electricity transfer application under clause 14.3(a); and - (B) otherwise, from the date Western Power received the complete connection application.